maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   const str        hildon_picker_button_get_done_button_text
                                                           (HildonPickerButton *button);

-Gets the text used in the :class:`HildonPickerDialog` that is launched by ``button``.
+Gets the text used in the :class:`PickerDialog` that is launched by ``button``.
 If no custom text is set, then None is returned.